 I knew it!

 This game is like playing a game based on a B movie.
 Players explore a haunted house.
 As they do, they uncover items called omens.
 Whenever an omen is found players roll dice to see if discovering that omen triggers the haunt to start.

 If the haunt starts, the players use the omen item and the room it was discovered in to work out which 1 of 50 haunt scenarios now starts.

 Not always, but quite often the player that triggered the haunt becomes the player who leads the haunt.

 That player is handed the Traitor Tome and sent away to read the rules for the haunt scenario and come up with their plan.
 The remaining players read the corresponding scenario in The Secrets of Survival to see what they need to do to defeat the traitor and win.

 Every scenario is different, we’ve had to burn a magic book before the traitor got their hands on it and even escape before the traitor alien flies the house into another dimension.

 Shadows over Camelot

-Each turn, players take a heroic action which helps themselves or the group, but they must also choose one of 3 evil actions which are bad for Camelot.
+Each turn, players take a heroic action that helps themselves or the group, but they must also choose one of 3 actions that are bad for Camelot.